hamaluik/hermes/HELP.md

 Hermes gives you two ways to work with messages:

-1. **Segment Tabs** (Top Panel): Form-based editing with labeled fields and validation
+1. **Segment Tabs** (Top Panel): Form-based editing with labelled fields and validation
 2. **Message Editor** (Middle Panel): Direct text editing of the raw HL7 message

-Both views are synchronized - changes in one are immediately reflected in the other.
+Both views are synchronised - changes in one are immediately reflected in the other.

 ---